 She is known as one of the most influential women in American history.
 Maya Angelou was a poet, memoirist, singer, and civil rights activist.
 Maya had a difficult childhood as a black woman growing up in Stamps, Arkansas.
 She experienced discrimination and racial prejudices throughout her entire life.
 Her trauma was so deep that she was a virtual mute for many years in her childhood.
-However, she found her voice and used it for freedom; she worked as a civil rights activist for Dr. Martin Luther King Jr. and Malcolm X. Additionally, Maya was an educator and was the Reynolds Professor of American Studies at Wake Forest University.
+However, she found her voice and used it for freedom; she worked as a civil rights activist for Dr. Martin Luther King Jr. and Malcolm X. Additionally, Maya was an educator and Reynolds Professor of American Studies at Wake Forest University.

 Second, Anne Frank

 Anne Frank wrote one of the most powerful, honest and saddening accounts of World War II.
 During the German occupation of The Netherlands, Anne Frank wrote in her diary about her family being in hiding for two years.
 As a result, her diary became classic war literature.
-When Anne turned 13, she received a red-and-white plaid journal, which she wrote her deepest thoughts.
+When Anne turned 13, she received a red-and-white plaid journal in which she wrote her deepest thoughts.
 Her diary has been translated into more than 65 languages.
 And is also the most widely read diary of the holocaust.

 Third, Rosa Parks